tanhua103/cryptocurrency/readme.txt

 add the 4 line in 15:20 from remote on master

-add the 5 line in 16:05 from local on master after merge
+add the 5 line in 16:05 from local on master after merge add the 6 line in 16:48 from remote on master